Why you need to optimize your Instagram Messages?!

 If you’re going to run a content, however, make sure you’re familiar with Instagram’s contest regulations.

-Use automation (with caution): automating your DMs can save you countless hours of crafting individual messages, opening up your phone, navigating to Instagram and ultimately sending your messages.
+Automating your DMs can save you countless hours of crafting individual messages, opening up your phone, navigating to Instagram and ultimately sending your messages.
 Where automation can go wrong is when tools begin messaging with no sense of targeting.
-Ensure that you use automation tools like AiGrow that allow you to customize your messages, specify who you want to send to, and send out your messages over the right amount of time.
+Ensure that you use automation tools like DMpro that allow you to customize your messages, specify who you want to send to, and send out your messages over the right amount of time.

 Whether you’re a personal channel looking to simply grow your following or a business trying to grow your client base, take any handful of the suggestions above and get experimenting.